zhenyuczy/Face-recognition/README.md

 # 中文请参考我的[CSDN博客](https://blog.csdn.net/chenzhenyu123456/article/details/80751477)

 # Introduction
-This is a Face Recognition demo that I combined with MTCNN<sup>[1]</sup> and FaceNet<sup>[2]</sup> under the PyCharm IDE.
+This is a Face-recognition demo that I combined with MTCNN<sup>[1]</sup> and FaceNet<sup>[2]</sup> under the PyCharm IDE.
 It can train any dataset and implement face verification, face recognition and face search functions.
 Finally, I used Tkinter to make the interface, and the user could easily operate it.
 Anyway if you want to learn face recognition or Tkinter UI, I believe my project will help you.

 # Results
 - Face Verification (Verification `ChenZhenyu`)